 What does peer-to-peer support entail and how does it benefit employers, global mobility teams, and foreign assignees?
-Christoph Zeinecker, Head of Business Solutions at InterNations, the world’s largest expat network, and a seasoned global mobility professional, explains.
+The team at InterNations Business Solutions explains.

 Only a few employers have identified the true value of peer-to-peer support — expats and locals supporting foreign assignees and their families in the host country — as a means of relocation support.
 In comparison with other logistical relocation services, it is a rather difficult value to measure.
 It requires an open mind and the willingness to look at all potential risks and opportunity expenses in a self-honest way.

 Traditional HR has already learnt that employees are not machines and that happy and well-supported employees simply deliver more.
 Global mobility must accept this reality as well, and not only believe that an assignment requires a candidate, a visa, a move, and a home — and done is the relocation.

 The Core of Peer-to-Peer Support